department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/after-you-apply.md

 Keep your VA Burial and Memorial Benefits folder in a safe place.
 Talk to your family members or authorized representative about your burial wishes—including any memorialization requests and inscriptions—and make sure they know where your benefits folder is located.
 They'll need this information to request your burial after your death.

-We also keep a copy of your letter and supporting documents in our system to help speed up burial arrangements at your time of need.
+We'll also keep a copy of your letter and supporting documents in our system to help speed up burial arrangements at your time of need.
 When a burial is requested, we'll confirm your pre-need eligibility determination based on the laws in effect at that time.

 <br>